1000miles/js-scripts/README.md

 ## Notes

-## List all items of current dir
+## List all items of a specified dir, e.g. current dir
 - `find-with-shell.js` is a simple script to just run basic `find .` commands
-- `find-with-node-api.js` does the same as the shell command `find .` but with node api.
+- `find-with-node-api-v1.js` does the same as the shell command `find .` but with node api.
+- `find-with-node-api-v2.js` does the same as `find-with-node-api-v1.js` bit with different approach.

-## List all items of current dir and copy list to a separate file
+## List all items of specified dir and copy list to a separate file
 - `find-and-save-with-shell.js` saves all content from the current directory into a separate file each with shell command.

-## List all items of current dir and copy items of current dir to a destination dir
+## List all items of specified dir and copy items of current dir to a destination dir
 - `sync.js` saves all content from the current directory into a separate dir with node api.

 ## List all items, rename and copy to specified dirs (src > dest > final dest)